ActionCrafted/https-github.com-rajkumardusad-Tool-X/README.md

 ### How to Use ?

 Enter a Number for a specific output:
-- (0) : To install all tools.
 - (1) : To show all available tools and type the number of a tool which you want to install.
 - (2) : To show tools category.
-- (3) : For the install of the operating system in Termux
-- (4) : If you want to update Tool-X.
+- (3) : If you want to update Tool-X.
-- (5) : If you want to know About Us.
+- (4) : If you want to know About Us.
 - (x) : To exit the tool.

 <br/>